 All APC surge products undergo IEEE testing to ensure their efficacy in providing a primary level of surge protection.
 This includes a building wiring fault indicator that warns of potentially dangerous wiring problems in the wall circuitry.

-There is an active light to indicate active surge protection and grounded wiring and a fireproof MOV (Metal Oxide Varistor) technology to protect from surges and spikes.
+An active light indicates active surge protection and grounded wiring, while a fireproof MOV (Metal Oxide Varistor) adds additional safety by protecting from surges and spikes.
 And the power on/off switch is integrated with a 15Amp overload resettable circuit breaker.

 Made by tp-link, the Kasa power strip has six smart outlets, three USB ports, and a 1,710-joule rating.
-What makes this unit different is it works with Alexa Echo, Google Home, and Microsoft Cortana without a hub.
-The power strip connects with a 2.4GHz wireless network.
+This unit is different because it works with Alexa Echo, Google Home, and Microsoft Cortana without a hub.
+It connects with a 2.4GHz wireless network.

-Using your voice, you can control the six devices connected to the power strip.
+You can control the six devices connected to this unit using your voice.
 And if you want to see just how much power those devices are consuming, you can use the Kasa app to monitor each outlet.
 Not only that, but you can also turn it off from anywhere.

-Anker is known for the computing peripherals it manufactures with quality parts and great design.
-This power strip has 12 outlets, two 4,000-joule surge protectors, and a 10ft cord.
-Additional safety features include overload protection, grounded protection, and a fire-resistant exterior, and a manual power switch.
+Anker is known for producing computing peripherals with quality parts and great design.
+This surge protector has 12 outlets, two 4,000-joule surge protectors, and a 10ft cord.
+Additional safety features include overload protection, grounded protection, a fire-resistant exterior, and a manual power switch.

-With dual 4,000-joule surge protectors and total wattage of connected devices at 1875W, this is a robust unit.
-And Anker offers its worry-free 18-month warranty along with a $300,000 connected equipment warranty.
+This is a robust unit with dual 4,000-joule surge protectors and total wattage of connected devices at 1875W.
+And Anker offers an 18-month warranty and a $300,000 connected equipment warranty.

 If you want a power strip with a solid warranty, the Tripp Lite ISOBAR6Ultra Isobar is your unit.
 Tripp Lite provides a lifetime limited warranty and $50,000 ultimate lifetime insurance covering any connected equipment damaged by power surges.
 It features metal housing, six outlets, a 3,300-joule rating, and a six-foot cord.

 The layout of the outlets has six widely spaced NEMA 5 15R ports arranged in three exclusive isolated filter banks to limit noise interaction between connected devices.
 And if there is an overload, the integrated 12A circuit breaker shuts down connected equipment.